Local non-profit working to provide mortgage downpayment assistance for Prisma Healthcare workers

-Earlier this week, city leaders gave approval to a first reading that would designate $50-thousand dollars for Community Works to provide downpayment assistance to first-time homeowners who work for Prisma Health.
+Earlier this week, city leaders gave approval to a first reading that would designate $50,000 for Community Works to provide down payment assistance to first-time homeowners who work for Prisma Health.

 This is all in an effort to retain healthcare workers here in Greenville.

-“Especially those employees who don’t make the higher salary ranges but helping them to be able to attain the American dream of owning their first home,” said Geer.
+Geer said Prisma wants to help “those employees who don’t make higher salary ranges … to be able to attain the American dream of owning their first home.”

-This employee assistance program offers up to $5-thousand dollars to first time home buyers who are at 90-percent of the area median income.
+This employee assistance program will offer up to $5,000 to first time home buyers who are at 90-percent of the area median income.

-For the most part, Geer said the loans are forgivable after five years.
-This specific program’s money comes from Prisma health, and the resources are provided through the company’s HR.
+For the most part, Geer said the loans are forgivable after 5 years.
+This specific program’s money comes from Prisma Health, and the resources are provided through the company’s HR.

 “Our primary purpose is to help those underserved and under-represented individuals be able to gain access to capital but also to build assets and to move up the economic mobility ladder,” said Geer.

-According to Tammie Hoy Hawkins, CEO of Community Works, said the program runs far beyond just providing the initial downpayment money.
+Community Works CEO Tammie Hoy Hawkins said the program runs far beyond just providing the initial down payment money.

 She said their assistance in the past has helped more than just healthcare workers.
 The institution previously partnered with the school district and provided financial help to 30 teachers in the county.